ilgaiaz/sonar-mapping/README.md

 5. Calculate the distance of an object: This operation is done by activating Timer1 when the Echo PIN (I / O) connected to the sonar detects a rising edge and saves the counter value when it detects a falling edge.
 Once the value is obtained, it is converted to [cm].

 ### Motor 28BYJ-48:
 The motor rotates the sensor during data acquisition.
-Every 5,625° (Every 64 steps) set the flag to enable the measurement through sonar.
+Every 5,625° (Every 64 steps) set the flag to enable the measurement, through sonar.
 During the measurement it maintains the current position and starts to rotate again after the data has been sent to the PC.

 Source : [Interfacing Stepper Motor with AVR Microcontroller Atmega16](https://circuitdigest.com/microcontroller-projects/avr-microcontroller-atmega16-stepper-motor-interfacing)